nmfisher/thermion/README.md

 (note that the number in the filename corresponds to the Material version, not the Filament version.
 Not every Filament version requires a new Material version).

+## Releasing your app

+If you build your app in release mode, you will need to ensure that "Dead Strip" is set to false.

+This is because we only invoke the library at runtime via FFI, so at link time these symbols are otherwise treated as redundant.

 ## Versioning

 ||Android|iOS|MacOS|Windows|Linux|WebGL|